bioinformaticsdotca/BiCG_2018/module11/module_11_lab.md

 ### Launching a VM

-Set up a fresh VM by following the instructions in [Module 3 lab] (https://github.com/bioinformatics-ca/bioinformatics-ca.github.io/blob/master/2016_workshops/collaboratory/mod3/module3_lab.md), but with the following changes:
+Set up a fresh VM by following the instructions in the [Module 10 lab] (https://github.com/bioinformaticsdotca/BiCG_2018/blob/master/module10/lab.md), with the following characteristics:

 * choose flavor c1.large
-* don't assign a floating IP
+* assign a floating IP

+> **Tip:** We'll only use a jump or gateway server if we don't have enough float IP addresses.

 Without a floating IP, this VM is only accessible from Collaboratory.
 Note that there are often not enough floating IPs for all VMs when you're running a fleet.
-So you'll have to set up a "jump server" as a gateway to ssh from outside into Collaboratory.
+So you may want to set up a "jump server" as a gateway to ssh from outside into Collaboratory.
 Then from the jump server, you can ssh into any of the VMs in your fleet.
-We'll use the VM (c1.micro) you've set up for Modules 3 and 4 as a jump server.
+You can use a VM (c1.micro) as a jump server.
 If you haven't already done so, add your private key to the jump server.
 From the console, find the IP address of the new c1.large VM and ssh into it.

 ```
 ssh -i path_to_private_key ubuntu@10.0.0.XXX